bignerdranch/CoreDataStack/README.md

 ### <a id="shared_store"></a> Shared Store Stack Pattern

 One criticism of the nested managed object context pattern, is that inserting a large number of objects (on the order of thousands) is significantly slower than doing the same operation with a shared persistent store coordinator stack.
-See [Concurrent CoreData Stack Performance Shootout](http://floriankugler.com/2013/04/29/concurrent-core-data-stack-performance-shootout/) For this reason some have outright avoided using a [nested managed object context pattern](#nested) all together in favor of the [shared persistent store coordinator pattern](#shared_coordinator).
+See [Concurrent Core Data Stack Performance Shootout](http://floriankugler.com/2013/04/29/concurrent-core-data-stack-performance-shootout/) For this reason some have outright avoided using a [nested managed object context pattern](#nested) all together in favor of the [shared persistent store coordinator pattern](#shared_coordinator).

 Apple however recommends an alternate approach for solving this type of performance issue.